Robust Low-Rank Matrix Estimation: Oracle inequalities

 \section{Oracle inequalities}

 We first give two deterministic sharp and non-sharp oracle inequalities.
-The connection to the empirical process parts will follow in Subsection \ref{ss:lowrankoracle}.
+The connection to the empirical process parts and to the specific loss functions follows in Subsection \ref{ss:lowrankoracle}.
 Let $B^0 = \underset{B' \in \mathcal{B}}{\argmin} \ R(B')$ be the target.
 It is assumed that $q \leq p $.
-Since the triangle property holds at $B^+$ we can state the following result that bounds the penalization term appearing in the oracle inequalities in terms of the two semi-norms and in terms of a remainder term depending on the ``non-active'' part of $B$.